 Presto Poplite Hot Air Popper Review

-The Presto Poplite is an absolute bestseller in it's class, but also when it comes to popcorn poppers in general.
+The Presto Poplite is an absolute bestseller.
+Not just in it's class, but is a best seller across all types of popcorn poppers.

 Here is why everyone loves it:

-If you are conscious about the material your food is cooked in you will be happy to hear that although the housing and chute cover are made from plastic, the inside part that 'cooks' the popcorn is actually made from stainless steel.
+If you are conscious about the material and ingredients your food is cooked in, you will be happy to hear that although the housing and chute cover are made from plastic, the inside part that 'cooks' the popcorn is actually made from stainless steel.

 The Presto Poplite comes in a variety of color options - I am especially partial to the red one.
 And there also are black, blue and several different variations of white.
 Which one matches your kitchen best?

-The Presto hot air popper is are great affordable choice, if you want to get started making popcorn at home.
+The Presto hot air popper is a great yet affordable choice to get started making popcorn at home.

 Cuisinart EasyPop Popcorn Maker Review

 The interior popping chamber has a stainless steel bottom and aluminum sides.
-And the on/off switch on the side makes operating the air popper really easy without having to unplug it ever time.
+And the on/off switch on the side makes operating the air popper really easy without having to unplug it every time.

-Overall, the Cuisinart air popper makes turns unpopped kernels into large and fluffy popcorn that the whole family will enjoy.
+Overall, the Cuisinart air popper turns unpopped kernels into large and fluffy popcorn that nobody will say no to.